 Other notable transactions have included representing the independent directors of Anheuser-Busch in the $52 billion sale of Anheuser-Busch to InBev, Seagram in its $52 billion business combination with Vivendi and Canal Plus and America Online in its $165 billion merger with Time Warner.

 Eric received his J.D. in 1999 from Cornell Law School, where he was a member of Order of the Coif and a Member and Managing Editor of the Cornell Law Review, and his B.S. in 1993 from the University of Virginia.
 He is a member of the American Bar Association and the New York State Bar Association.
-Eric serves as a member of the Firm’s Executive Committee and was previously a Co-Chair of the Firm’s Finance Committee.
+Eric has served as a member of the Firm’s Executive Committee and as Co-Chair of the Finance Committee.